SEO Audit On Your Website During the Downtime

 - What about content clusters for your blog categories – do they all match up as you intended?

-Screaming Frog, like its competitors Sitebulb or Oncrawl have many features to offer.
+Screaming Frog, like its competitors Sitebulb or Oncrawl, has many features to offer.
 All will give information on server response codes, metadata, canonical tags, internal link data, traffic data, and more.

 8. In-Content Links